“The future of every community lies in capturing the passion, imagination, and resources of its people.”Ernesto Sirolli

 In cases of colonial exploitations by the British, Spaniards and French; in enslavement throughout history in virtually every continent; to genocide in Bosnia, Rwanda and Cambodia; when difference manifests itself as division between groups, the coercive relations of power become quickly pronounced.
 This is when a limited amount of power is distributed between groups, so the more power the dominant group has, the less power there is for the subordinate group.

 This is perpetuated by legitimising power over the subordinate group through devaluing the economic, social and cultural capital of the minority.
 The key point to note is that it is always the more powerful dominant group which defines the capitals as either superior or inferior.
 For example, a white majority ethnic group such as that of France, may deem burkini as an insult to religiously neutral arena and issue tickets for not wearing “an outfit respecting good morals and secularism”.
-Bedroom taxes, where it disproportionately affect the poor and disabled people while multi-billion corporations escape to government approved tax havens is another evidence.
+Bedroom taxes, where it disproportionately affect the poor and disabled people while corporations worth billions escape to government approved tax havens is another evidence.

 Although perceiving and articulating certain communities as being inferior is a social taboo in our modern-day democratic society, unequal power distribution, social hierarchy and marginalisation of minority groups continue to exist, albeit in a more subtle way than perhaps a few decades ago.
 The disproportionately higher number of ethnic minority front line staff dying of Covid-19 highlight this problem well.
 Another good example is how black people 53%, Asian 55%, and other ethnic groups 81% are more likely to be sent to prison for an indictable offence at the Crown Court.
 Institutional discrimination is clearly extensive and deep-seated in our society.